Chelsea withdraw FA Cup tie request

-Chelsea withdraw request to play FA Cup tie with Middlesbrough played behind closed doors
+Chelsea withdraw request to play FA Cup tie with Middlesbrough behind closed doors

 Last updated on .From the section Chelsea